tskit-dev/tstrait/benchmarks/README.md

 because it times the same work again a piece at a time; the other three add seconds.

-`--phases` times `_check_trait_df`, `_GeneticValue.__init__`, the
-`_push_down_arg` kernel and the output dataframe separately.
+`--phases` times `_check_trait_df`, `_GeneticValue.__init__`, the kernel and the output dataframe separately.
 The end to end number stays as the headline.
 This is what tells an algorithmic win from a setup win: setup barely grows with the causal sites, going from 8ms to 17ms across the whole `small` grid and sitting near 100ms on `large`, so at one causal site the public call is measuring almost nothing else, while at 10,000 the kernel is 98% of it.
-Most of setup is `tskit.jit.numba.jitwrap`, which runs three Python-speed `max(map(len, ...))` passes over the site and mutation tables; `_root_runs` is most of the rest when it fires.
+Most of setup is `tskit.jit.numba.jitwrap`, which runs three Python-speed `max(map(len, ...))` passes over the site and mutation tables.
 The dataframe is about 1ms and is not worth thinking about.

-`--counters` runs a counting-only copy of the sweep and reports the work it does. perf cannot attribute time to source lines inside a numba kernel here (see below), so counting what the kernel does and dividing is the way to say where the time goes.
+`--counters` reports the work the descent does. perf cannot attribute time to source lines inside a numba kernel here (see below), so counting what the kernel does and dividing is the way to say where the time goes.
+The kernel returns the count itself rather than there being a second copy of the loop to keep in step with the first.
 On `small`:

 ```
-selection  num_causal   seeds   edge_scans   edge_hits    appends   reached  scans/seed  hit rate  reached
+selection  num_causal           rows         visits  visits/row  of num_nodes
-uniform             1       1       35,915      33,818     16,909    16,909     35915.0     94.2%    26.7%
+uniform             1              1         33,819     33819.0       53.44%
-uniform         10000  10,107   56,556,279  53,117,294 26,558,647    32,966      5595.8     93.9%    52.1%
+uniform         10000         10,000     52,900,059      5290.0        8.36%
-rare                1       1           10          10          5         5        10.0    100.0%     0.0%
+rare                1              1             11        11.0        0.02%
-rare            10000  10,028      318,619     302,898    151,449    29,775        31.8     95.1%    47.0%
+rare            10000         10,000        131,744        13.2        0.02%
 ```

-`edge_scans` is the trip count of the kernel's innermost loop and is what the run time is proportional to, so `ns/scan` in the summary table is the constant an optimisation has to move.
-Three things fall out of the table above:
+`visits` is the number of nodes the descent reached, which is what the run time is proportional to, so `ns/visit` in the summary table is the constant an optimisation has to move.
+Two things fall out of the table:

-- The scan of a node's out edges is not where the waste is: 94% of trips find an edge that spans the seed's causal site.
-- Uniform selection costs 178 times as many scans as rare at 10,000 causal sites but only 46 times the time, because rare is more expensive per scan:
-  63ns against 28ns for the kernel alone.
-Following a few carriers is random access; a dense pass over half the nodes is sequential.
-Compare the `kernel` rows rather than `genetic_value`, or the setup floor swamps the rare ones.
-- The kernel has an O(num_nodes) floor.
-It builds a pending entry for every node before it starts and visits every node whether or not anything reached it, so at one rare causal site — 10 scans — the kernel still takes 2ms.
+- `visits/row` as a fraction of the nodes is the carrier fraction that `--structure` measures independently, and the two agree: 8.4% for uniformly drawn causal sites against a measured mean of 7.2%, and 0.02% for rare ones against a measured median of 0.4%.
+A single uniformly drawn site reaching 53% is one draw from a distribution with a long tail.
+- `ns/visit` is around 20ns once there are enough causal sites to amortise the tree pass, and hundreds of nanoseconds below that.
+The pass is 2.2ms on `small` and 12.4ms on `large`, so a rare trait of a hundred causal sites is paying for a tree sequence it barely touches.
+That is the one regime the push down still wins, by a millisecond or two.

 `--structure` reports the shape of the tree sequence and the carrier fraction distribution described above.

-`--memory` reports the peak resident set size of each call, which is how the typed list rewrite was justified.
+`--memory` reports the peak resident set size of each call.
 VmHWM never falls, so it is reset before each call by writing to `/proc/self/clear_refs`; on a kernel without that the column reads `unavailable`.
-This is the one thing the small preset is a poor substitute
-for: 10,000 uniform causal sites peak at 0.02GB over the baseline there, against the gigabytes the large preset reaches at 100,000.
+It mattered more when the push down was the default, whose working set grew with the causal sites and reached gigabytes; the descent holds a fixed handful of arrays the length of the nodes however many causal sites there are.

 ### Output